Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q10.
 What does the -o athal.ga.gz part of the command do?

-A: save the FTP response in a file named athal.ga.gz
+A: It saves the FTP response in a file named athal.ga.gz

 Q11.
 What is a .gz file?